tbensky/pi80/README.txt

 which will enter a while loop whose condition should keep things running for a while.
 The loop is browser-safe.
-The 'animate' keyword (instead of 'do') will force the loop to try an execute 60 times per second, and to clear the output area after each.
+The 'animate' keyword (instead of 'do') will force the loop to try an execute 60 times per second, and to clear the output area after each loop interation.

 if-statement
 ------------